Ignite provides three different modes of cache operation:

 Data Partitioning Internals

 Want to know how Ignite distributes and assigns partitions internally and what happens during the rebalancing?
 Go to this wiki page for more information.

 PARTITIONED mode is the most scalable distributed cache mode.
+This is also the default cache mode.
 In this mode, the overall data set is divided equally into partitions and all partitions are split equally between participating nodes, essentially creating one huge distributed store for data.
 This approach allows you to store as much data as can be fit in the total memory (RAM and disk) available across all nodes.
 Essentially, the more nodes you have, the more data you can store.

 REPLICATED mode, where updates are expensive because every node in the cluster needs to be updated, with

 PARTITIONED mode, updates become cheap because only one primary node (and optionally 1 or more backup nodes) need to be updated for every key.
 However, reads become somewhat more expensive because only certain nodes have the data cached.

 In order to avoid extra data movement, it is important to always access the data exactly on the node that has that data cached.
 This approach is called affinity collocation and is strongly recommended when working with partitioned caches.

 Partitioned caches are ideal when working with large data sets and updates are frequent.

 The picture below illustrates a simple view of a partitioned cache.
 Essentially we have key A assigned to a node running in JVM1, key B assigned to a node running in JVM3, etc...

 See configuration below for an example on how to configure cache mode.

 REPLICATED mode, all the data is replicated to every node in the cluster.
 This cache mode provides the utmost availability of data as it is available on every node.
 However, in this mode every data update must be propagated to all other nodes which can impact the performance and scalability.